GLOBAL MARKETS-Shares slip after US data, oil mixed on China

 Copper touched a six-week high on the promising data from China, the world's top metals consumer.
 But doubts about the soundness of the global economy put a lid on gains.

-U.S. Treasuries prices fell on news that Spain is seeking help for its troubled banks, while the Chinese manufacturing data also reduced safe-haven demand for less risky government debt.
+U.S. Treasuries prices fell on news that Spain is seeking help for its troubled banks and the Chinese manufacturing data reduced safe-haven demand for less risky government debt.

 "You got the Spain news, which was expected, but it was still welcomed news for risky assets.
 You also had some pretty good Chinese data.
 The (bond) market is a little fatigued," said Jason Rogan, director of Treasuries trading at Guggenheim Partners in New York.